Face to Face (Mya song): Promotion

 To promote the release of her single "Face to Face," the singer made guest appearances on Good Morning Washington and Fox 5 Washington where she shared about her time growing up in the area, working at BET in D.C. in her teenage years, and plans for her upcoming tour as well.
 During the release period of her new single, the singer will send heartfelt love letters to her fans, team, DJs, the creative community and those who have inspired her along her journey.
 In August, the singer guest co-hosted Fox 5 New York's Good Night New York where she previewed glimpse of her music video for "Face to Face."

 Music video

 Background

 Behind the inspiration for the music video, the singer shared in an exclusive interview with People magazine, "she wanted everyone to see themselves in different stages and literally give permission or inspire people to look within, but also at different versions of themselves — because that's what life is all about."
 According to her, the music video is about "moving forward to the next step in the next level or phase" of life.
 Directed by Brandon "BPace" Pace, the music video was filmed on location at a modern house with a pool and dramatic outdoor staircase, the visual offers a striking interpretation of the track's themes of vulnerability, clarity, and inner strength, allowing audiences a glimpse into the singer's past, present and future.
-On September 16, 2025, the singer premiered the official music video for "Face to Face," released via her independent imprint Planet 9 in partnership with Virgin Music Group.
+On September 16, 2025, the singer premiered the official music video for "Face to Face".